Workday/canvas-kit/modules/core/react/README.md

 ##### `container: HTMLElement | React.RefObject<HTMLElement>`

-> The containing element in which the InputProvider is rendered into.
-This property should be set to
+> The containing element in which the InputProvider attaches its data attributes.
+This property should
-> the element that the application root goes - not containing element of content.
+> be set to an element that is an ancestor of all your Canvas components.

 Default: `document.body`